Looxor/react-example/README.md

-## Example repository for a demo to show React/React-Native skills.
+## Example repository for a demo to show React/React-Native skills